 Any student wishing to change advisors may do so.
-Students can speak with the Office of Academic Affairs directly alerting the Office of their preference.
+Students can speak with the OAS directly alerting the Office of their preference.
 Reassignments may also be made due to faculty leave or shifts in duties.

 7.4 Student Support Services